Working in Canada: what is meant by levels A, B, C, D and 0?

 Certain categories of the Provincial Nominee Program (PNP)

 Other Canadian provinces outside of Quebec have the option of selecting their own candidates through the Provincial Nominee Program (PNP).
 Each province offers different selection categories according to its own needs.
-Many categories are based on skill levels (A, B, C or D).
+Many categories are based on skill levels.

 Atlantic Immigration Pilot Program